How Insurers Are Using Private LLMs to Parse Claims Data

 Policy Reasoning and Coverage Alignment

 Parsing is helpful; reasoning is what moves the needle.
-The model aligns extracted facts to policy definitions and coverage limits.
+A strong LLM solution, especially one based on private LLMs, aligns extracted facts to policy definitions and coverage limits.
 It flags conflicts, like a procedure code that expects preauthorization or a collision claim that hints at prior damage.

 It can surface likely exclusions, recommend reserves, and suggest next steps, while producing a justification that references contract language.
+It can assist with risk assessment, identify gaps, and even contribute to fraud detection by flagging inconsistencies across historical claims and historical data.
+These systems help insurers avoid financial losses and reduce reputational damage.
 Explainability is not a slogan here; it is how adjusters and auditors check the logic without guesswork.

 Privacy, Security, and Regulatory Fit